- 1 Indian Spitz at a glance

 The indoor guard dog

-This dog is alert, has a shrill-bark, and is territorial.
-These traits make this dog an excellent indoor sentinel.
-Like the Lhasa Apso, this dog excels as an indoor guard.
-Highly tuned senses, coupled with an alert disposition, this dog is capable of chasing off intruders.
+The Indian Spitz is alert, has a shrill-bark, and is territorial.
+These traits make the Indian Spitz an excellent indoor sentinel.
+Like the Lhasa Apso, this dog breed excels as an indoor guard.
+Highly tuned senses, coupled with an alert disposition, the Indian Spitz is capable of chasing off intruders.

 We want to remind our readers that this dog is also territorial, which makes them boisterous and loud dogs.
 A volley of shrill barks greets anyone who approaches this dog’s territory.
 You and your neighbors will have to get accustomed to waking up in the middle of the night.